 The couple adopted two daughters, Amanda Koch Dangler and Lizzie B. Koch, born about a dozen years apart.

 Charles was drafted into the Union Army during the Civil War, on Nov.
-8, 1862, and placed into the 176th Pennsylvania Infantry, Company D. Among his fellow soldiers in the same company were his wife's brother Benjamin Lewis Gaumer and cousin by marriage, Tilghman H. Beisel.
-He held the rank of sergeant.
-He was discharged on Aug.
+8, 1862, and placed into the 176th Pennsylvania Infantry, Company D, commanded by Capt.
+David Schaads.
+Among his fellow soldiers in the same company were his wife's brother Benjamin Lewis Gaumer and cousin by marriage, Tilghman H. Beisel.
+While deployed in New Berne, NC in January 1863, he contracted rheumatism, hemorrhoids and chronic diarrhea.
+He did not pursue medical treatment in any hospital.
+He was discharged in Philadelphia on Aug.
 18, 1863.

-Charles was a longtime stone mason.
+Charles was a longtime stone mason before and after the war.
 The family dwelled in 1870 in Lower Saucon Township, Northampton County, PA, where he plied his trade.
 By 1880, he had accepted a new job as a laborer at a furnace in Coplay, Lehigh County, where the couple lived in 1880.

 The Allentown Morning Call once reported that his built up a business around his skills and that "for some time [he] had a large number of men in his employ."

-Sadly, Charles contracted the grippe during the first week of the new year in 1901.
-His health plummeted quickly, and he died on Jan.
+Sadly, Charles contracted acute pneumonia ("the grippe") during the first week of the new year in 1901.
+Despite medical care frm Dr. R.C.
+Peters, his health plummeted quickly, and he died on Jan.
 11, 1901.
 Funeral services were held in Zion's Evangelical Church, with Rev. J.E.
 Beam and Rev. Bliem co-officiating.
 Among those attending was his nephew James J. Houser.
 His remains were placed into honored repose in Greenwood Cemetery, with a firing squad presented by the Sons of Veterans organization and fellow GAR members serving as pallbearers.
 His obituary in the Morning Call said that in addition to his wife and daughters, he was survived by five siblings -- John Koch of Allentown, Caroline Warner of Lower Saucon, Matilda Knauss of Harrisburg, Catharine M. Houser of Bucks County and Susan E. Kuntzman of Wasser, Berks County.

 Amanda lived for another 14 years as a widow.
+She owned no personal property or real estate.
 Her residence in the 1910s was with daughter Lizzie at 731 Gordon Street in Allentown.
+The final amount of pension she received at the end of her life was $12 monthly.

 Having suffered from chronic kidney disease, she was stricken with paralysis at the age of 75.
 She lingered for about six months and succumbed to death on July 12, 1915.
 Interment was in Greenwood Cemetery, following funeral services held at the Zion Evangelical Church on Liberty Street.
 An obituary in the Allentown Morning Call said that death was due to "a complication of diseases" and named her daughter and three surviving siblings, Benjamin, Sarah Ann and Solomon.
 The family learned that they could be reimbursed for some of her burial expenses, as a Civil War widow, and received $50 from the County of Lehigh.